 - Early Literacy Kits are appropriate for ages 0-2 and 3-5.
 These kits provide pre-planned story times on popular themes, and contain several different book titles and other items.
 Great for childcare centers, classrooms, and homes.

 WISCAT is one way Wisconsin's libraries of all types can discover and share materials through interlibrary loan.
-Libraries that purchase an annual WISCAT license can search for items, request materials, and loan their materials to other participating libraries, all within the WISCAT platform.
+Libraries can become WISCAT members to search for items, request materials, and loan their materials to other participating libraries, all within the WISCAT platform.
 WISCAT also enables libraries to download MARC records for use in a local online catalog.

 The WISCAT platform is highly customizable, and local workflows and policies vary from library to library.
 For example, a library may submit requests for materials but have another library or agent (such as their public library system) monitor their incoming requests.
 A library may also choose to activate mediated patron-initiated requesting for its patrons to create their own requests and monitor their status.
 Please Contact Us for assistance with training, customization, and workflows.
 Public libraries may also wish to consult their library systems for guidance at the system level.